quicwg/base-drafts/draft-ietf-quic-recovery.md

 Either packet indicates that the Initial was received but not processed.
 Neither packet can be treated as an acknowledgment for the Initial, but they MAY be used to improve the RTT estimate.
-Whether or not the RTT estimate is updated, the handshake timer should be reset as though it has not yet fired.
+Initial packets that are sent in response to VN or Retry packets will reset the handshake timer.

 ### Tail Loss Probe {#tlp}